SolidWallOfCode/txn_box/doc/txn_box.en.rst

 using the :code:`deny` directive.
 For instance, if access to ``id.example.one`` should be restricted to the ``GET``, ``POST``, and ``HEAD`` methods, this could be done wth ::

-   with: "{creq.url}"
+   with: creq-url
    select:
    -  match: "id.example.one"
       do:
-      -  with: "{creq.method}"
+      -  with: creq-method
          select:
-         -  not:
+         -  none-of:
                match: [ "GET", "POST", "HEAD" ]
             do:
                deny:
-      -  set-field: [ "Access", "Allowed" ] # mark OK and let the request go through.
+      -  preq-field@Access: "Allowed" # mark OK and let the request go through.

 If the method is not one of the allowed ones, the :code:`select` matches resulting in a denial.
 Otherwise, because there is no match, further directives in the outside :code:`select` continue